 ModernMedieval takes the vocal techniques developed by Anonymous 4 for singing this repertoire, and combines them with a fresh approach to programming that introduces this wonderful music to new audiences.

-ModernMedieval presented concerts in New York, Washington D.C and Virginia during the 2017-2018 season, including a collaboration with Julianna Barwick as part of the Ecstatic Music Festival in NYC that was broadcast live on WNYCNewSoundsLive.
+ModernMedieval gave concerts in New York, Washington D.C and Virginia during the 2017-2018 season, including a collaboration with Julianna Barwick as part of the Ecstatic Music Festival in NYC that was broadcast live on WNYCNewSoundsLive.

 2018-2019 brings exciting collaborations with composers Ben Frost, Angelicia Negron and Juilanna Barwick as part of Liquid Music in MN, residences at Princeton and East Carolina Universities, and concerts in Florida, New Hampshire, Pennsylvania, and NYC, where the Trio will make its debut at The Cloisters as part of the MetArtsLive series.

 ABOUT THE TRIO: